“He who climbs upon the highest mountains laughs at all tragedies, real or imaginary.”-Friedrich Nietzsche

-Most Mount Triglav climbs are done with the basic hiking equipment.
-If you’re climbing with a professional guide, via ferrata equipment (helmets, headlamps, harnesses, etc.) are provided by the agency you’re going with.
-The rest of your gear should include: good quality hiking boots, warm clothes (and a change of clothes), a waterproof jacket and trousers, gloves, sunglasses, a hat, sunscreen and a (30 l) backpack.
+Most Mount Triglav climbs are done with basic hiking equipment.
+If you’re climbing with a professional guide, via Ferrata equipment (helmets, headlamps, harnesses, etc.) is provided by the agency you’re going with.
+The rest of your gear should include good quality hiking boots, warm clothes (and a change of clothes), a waterproof jacket and trousers, gloves, sunglasses, a hat, sunscreen, and a (30 l) backpack.
 Walking poles are optional, but many hikers swear by them.

 Keep in mind: the lighter the backpack, the easier the hike.
 You’re not trekking up the Himalayas.
 Pack a decent-sized water bottle and some nutritious snacks (energy bars and the likes).
 You don’t have to carry too much food, as the longest you’ll hike between mountain huts is about five hours.
 And don’t forget to take your camera – you wouldn’t want to leave your Triglav climb undocumented!

 Dear reader, hope you’ve been inspired enough to include a climb up Mount Triglav in one of your active holidays to Slovenia.
-The climb is superbly rewarding, the mountain huts are cosy, and the summit is accompanied with unbelievable views.
+The climb is superbly rewarding, the mountain huts are cozy, and the summit is accompanied by unbelievable views.

 See you at the top!